Not too little, not too much: a theoretical analysis of graph (over)smoothing: Introduction

 This work aims to fill this gap.
 We showcase two representative exemples, of regression and classification, on which \emph{linear} GNNs (aka, here, simply Linear Ridge Regression (LRR) on smoothed features) are subject to this double phenomenon.
 Note that restricting ourselves to \emph{mean aggregation} makes this claim quite non-trivial: in the absence of any ``informative'' node features, no information can be recovered by mean aggregation alone.
 For instance, it leaves constant node features unchanged, and the limit $k\to \infty$ is always a constant.
 So the challenge is the following: node features must carry \emph{some} information, such that a finite number of steps of mean aggregation \emph{provably increases the amount of useful information}, before it loses it in the limit.
 See Fig.~\ref{fig:cora} for an illustration.

 To show this we adopt on a model of latent space random graphs, with node features.
 The latter contain partial information about the unobserved latent variables on which both the labels and the graph structure depend.
 On our examples, we prove that with high probability, graph smoothing improves performance before oversmoothing occurs.
 We identify two key phenomena for this: smoothing shrinks non-principal directions in the data faster than principal ones (Sec.~\ref{sec:reg}), and shrinks communities faster than they collapse together (Sec.~\ref{sec:gmm}).
-Although our theoretical settings are obviously simplified, we believe it is a step towards a better comprehension of graph aggregation, of the relationship between node features and graph structure, and we hope that it proves an inspiration to help the design of GNNs in the future.
+Although our theoretical settings are obviously simplified, we believe it is a step towards a better comprehension of graph aggregation and of the relationship between node features and graph structure, at the heart of many phenomena in graph machine learning.

 \paragraph{Related Work}